Eamonn Meaney Counselling & Psychotherapy

 OR:

-This issue is subject to much misrepresentation with deliberate self-harm sometimes referred to as attempted suicide, para-suicide, self-mutilation and self-injury.
+This issue is subject to much misrepresentation, with deliberate self-harm sometimes referred to as attempted suicide, para-suicide, self-mutilation and self-injury.

 How do people self-harm?